Is it okay to dress your toddler for sleep in a sleep sack? You bet! Here are some of the best wearable blankets and sleep sacks for toddlers.

 8. Baby in a Bag Sleeping Bag

-Baby in a Bag makes a baby sleeping bag that is ultra cozy and comes in a variety of sizes ranging from a 3 months to 3T, so you’re sure to find an option that will fit your toddler!
+Baby in a Bag makes a baby sleeping bag that is ultra cozy and comes in a variety of sizes ranging from 3 months to 3T, so you’re sure to find an option that will fit your toddler!

 Thanks to its soft polyester filing, this sleep sack is designed for maximum warmth.
 It’s meant for babies who are sleeping in cooler environments, even at temperatures as low as 58 degrees.